absinthe-graphql/absinthe/README.md

 Absinthe ships with two adapters:

-* `Absinthe.Adapters.Passthrough`, which is a no-op adapter and makes no modifications.
+* `Absinthe.Adapter.Passthrough`, which is a no-op adapter and makes no modifications.
 (This is the default.)
-* `Absinthe.Adapters.LanguageConventions`, which expects schemas to be defined in `snake_case` (the standard Elixir convention), translating to/from `camelCase` for incoming query documents and outgoing results.
+* `Absinthe.Adapter.LanguageConventions`, which expects schemas to be defined in `snake_case` (the standard Elixir convention), translating to/from `camelCase` for incoming query documents and outgoing results.